ITheP/HoleyMoley/HoleyMoley/README.md

 - Windows min/max/title bar tweaks
 - Logo changes

+v1.7.2 Test - 10/12/2021
+- Ready to go out into the wild for the first time test

 v1.7.1 Alpha - 17/10/2022
-- First publish of a working version
+- First publish of a reasonably working version

 ToDo:
 - Make sure all settings are saving/restoring properly, including what is enabled/disabled